-Having a "bahala na" mindset when it
+Having a "bahala na" comes to money

 It Starts at Home

 Everything you know about money is in your environment.

 ow that you know the consequences of poor money decisions, the next step is to understand the factors that influence your behavior.
 Check these items below and see whether any of them ring a bell.